artefactual/archivematica-docs/admin-manual/installation-setup/upgrading/upgrading.rst

 ----------------------------

-This upgrade method will work with Vagrant machines, but also with cloud based virtual machines, or phisical servers.
+This upgrade method will work with Vagrant machines, but also with cloud based virtual machines, or physical servers.

 #.
 Connect to your Vagrant machine or server